 If the gross weight zero is within the zero band, press the zero key.
-The following conditions make invalid zero conditions:
+There are various things that would make invalid zero conditions.
+They are:

 - Gross weight data above the defined zero band

-- Gross weight data in motion
+- · Gross weight data in motion

 - Overload/underload condition